ozoagujulietoluchi/PORTFOLIO/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Ozoagu Juliet 🤓,Graduate Student of Prosthetist & Orthotist, Actively Seeking Internship Opportunities in Data Science and AI,Researcher,Women Techsters Fellow '2024,Analytic in Business, Finance, Health & More
+I'm Ozoagu Juliet 🤓,a results-driven Data Analyst with expertise in healthcare analytics, financial reporting, and business intelligence.
+Skilled in transforming complex datasets into actionable insights using Power BI, SQL, Python, and Excel.
+Proven track record in optimizing operational efficiency, improving decision-making, and mentoring teams.
+Adept at stakeholder engagement, predictive modeling, and cross-functional collaboration.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS